Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental Results

 \section{Experimental Results}

-We examine the impact of EGOP reparameterization in a variety of settings.
-We compare how the seminal adaptive algorithms, Adagrad and Adam, perform when optimizing functions in original coordinates versus under reparameterization by the empirical EGOP eigenbasis, both as described in Algorithm~\ref{alg:meta-algorithm-block} and with the block reparameterization described in Section~\ref{ssec:efficient-heuristics}.
-We include comparisons to equivariant iterative optimization methods, namely (stochastic) gradient descent and (S)GD with momentum.
-When comparing methods, we always choose equivalent initializations: when a method in original coordinates is initialized at $\theta_0$, chosen randomly, the reparameterized method is initialized at $V^\T\theta_0$.
-Full experimental details are in \cref{sec:experimental-details}.
+We examine the impact of EGOP reparameterization in a variety of machine learning optimization problems.
+We include comparisons with (S)GD, (S)GD with momentum, SOAP, and Shampoo.
+In Section~\ref{ssec:full-EGOP-experiments}, we examine the effect of EGOP reparameterization for Adagrad and Adam, using the full method described in Algorithm~\ref{alg:meta-algorithm-block}.
+In Section~\ref{ssec:heuristic-EGOP-experiments}, we present results employing the heuristics described in Section~\ref{sec:efficient-heuristics}.

+When comparing performance in original coordinates versus under reparameterization, we always choose equivalent initializations.
+For example, when using the full method described in Algorithm~\ref{alg:meta-algorithm-block}, when a method in original coordinates is initialized at $\theta_0$, chosen randomly, the reparameterized method is initialized at $V^\T\theta_0$.
+Full experimental details are in Section~\ref{sec:experimental-details}.